danielsiwiec/containerized-contract-tests/README.md

 ### Running

 The consumer application needs the provider's endpoint.
-It'll be passed through an environment variable like this (put in the correct ngrok endpoint for the provider):
+It'll be read from the *Provider* container and passed through an environment variable.
+Run the *Consumer* client:

 ```shell
 make consumer
 ```

-This command build a consumer image and runs the container, passing in the endpoint as an environment variable.
-The variable is read from the *Provider* container
+This command builds a consumer image and runs the container, passing in the endpoint as an environment variable.
+The variable is read from the *Provider* container.

 You should see a similar output to this: